 Butch Geography by Stacey Waite.
 Picked this up at AWP in Minneapolis and finally sat down with it.
 I forget how much I enjoy reading poetry.
 As the title suggests, this one covers a lot of ground in regard to gender and sexuality, and Waite is witty and astute and the book is riddled with charm.

 Women Who Run with the Wolves by Clarissa Pinkola Estes.
 I’ve only has this one kicking around, half-read, since 2003.
 Finally dug into it, and while some of it’s a little too touchy-feely for me, and while I think of myself as pretty feral as is, for the most part it really resonated.
 It’s interesting to think about your life as a process, and as the events and emotions that occur as guides rather than obstacles.
 I also appreciated the idea that collectively women go through similar struggles, and that I’m not alone in all of this.

 Jell-o Girls: A Family History by Allie Rowbottom.
 This arrived at my house via Allie’s publicist, and WOW am I ever glad it did.
 A beautifully written exploration of the rise and fall of American domesticity, its influence on femininity, the terrifying effects of perfectionism, and how patriarchy controls cultural expectations.
 The history of Jell-o is intimately connected to Rowbottom’s family history, and she weaves her grandmother’s, mother’s, and personal stories through this engaging, clear-sighted cultural history of America’s classic dessert.
-Stay tuned for my interview with Rowbottom on BitchMedia!
+Check out my interview with Rowbottom on BitchMedia!